projecthreader/hReader/README.md

 ## Applets

 Each patient stores a list of applets that the user has configured.
 Available applets are loaded from `HReaderApplets.plist` can be accessed through `HRAppletConfigurationViewController`.

+## Patients

+Patients are managed by `HRPeoplePickerViewController` and `HRPeopleSetupViewController`.
+The former controls which patient is selected and the order of patients.
+The later allows the user to download new patients and remove existing patients from the database.

+Instances of `HRPeopleFeedViewController` can be shown in a popover to present a list of patients that are stored on the given RHEx server.
+Set the completion block to receive a callback when the user has made a selection.

+## Security

+Security is handled by `HRCryptoManager` and `CMDEncryptedSQLiteStore`.
+All data is encrypted using a shared application encryption key that is stored in the keychain encrypted with an application password.
+The password creation and verification happens in `HRAppDelegate`.